r6915ee/mask-hx/README.md

-Both of these subcommands also override the `PATH` environment variable for the programs they invoke to make sure that the Haxe and Haxelib binaries that may be used during dependency installation are the right ones, allowing certain frameworks like [Lime](https://lime.openfl.org/) to function properly.
+Both of these subcommands also override the `PATH` environment variable for the programs they invoke to make sure that the Haxe and Haxelib binaries that may be used during dependency installation are the right ones, allowing certain programs like [Lime](https://lime.openfl.org/)'s project system and the [hxp](https://github.com/openfl/hxp) build script system to function properly.

 > [!NOTE]